 For example, using 60,000 Hyatt points can save you ~$1,800+ on a 3-night stay at the Park Hyatt Mallorca.

 Remember, you can transfer Chase Ultimate Rewards points directly to Hyatt.
 This means you earn valuable sign-up bonuses with other cards, like the Chase Sapphire Preferred, to save money on Hyatt hotel stays!

-One of the best parts about using Hyatt points is the chain has no blackout dates!
+One of the best parts about using Hyatt points is that there are no blackout dates.
 If you find a standard room available for sale, you can book it using points!
 And you NEVER pay a resort fee when you book an award night at Hyatt hotels.